taraamiri57/SYDE675_Project/README.md

 * ML models
   * A Google Colab file (.ipynb) to implement the Machine Learning models (Naive Bayes, SVM, and Random Forest) on the 2 Dataset
-  * Results as figures and .xlsx files
+  (The figures and resutls are shown in the Google Colab file)

 * Dataset
   * Two Dataset as .xlsx files: